x00tex/cipherAes/README.md

 # CipherAes

-**CipherAes** is a powerful Burp Suite extension designed for cybersecurity professionals.
-It provides seamless encryption and decryption utilities, allowing users to effortlessly process selected text from HTTP requests and responses using various algorithms.
+**CipherAes** is a powerful Burp Suite extension that provides seamless encryption and decryption in just a few clicks, similar to Burp Suite's "Convert Selection" functionality.
+It allows users to effortlessly process selected text from HTTP requests and responses using various encryption algorithms.

 ## Features